 An important point regarding a 3kW system using a string inverter is that it is not best practice to have split arrays. typically we like to see a minimum of 7 panels in each string as this creates enough voltage to run the inverter properly.
 If you give our team a call, we can run through the pros and cons of a split system, match you up with a good quality dual input inverter and try to convince you to buy an extra two panels (we will give you a good price, I promise), so that you have a highly efficient system that works really well in all light conditions.

-The two main European 3kW Inverters are the Fronius and the SMA Sunny Boy 3kW.
-Both of these options come with a 5-year warranty as standard, and you can extend it to 10 years if you register the inverter online with the manufacturer, which you should definitely do once the system is installed.
+The main European 3kW Inverter is the SMA Sunny Boy 3kW.
+This inverter comes with a 5-year warranty as standard, and you can extend it to 10 years if you register the inverter online with the manufacturer, which you should definitely do once the system is installed.

 3kW SMA Sunny Boy Inverter

 The SMA Sunny Boy inverter is considered the best residential string inverter on the Australian market.

 More than an inverter — the new Sunny Boy 3kW is the next generation of the globally successful Sunny Boy 3000-5000TL range.

 The big new feature that is included with all SMA Sunny Boy inverters is the integrated Smart Connected service, offering true ease and comfort for PV system owners.
 After connecting your new system to the internet, automatic inverter monitoring by SMA analyses inverter operation and immediately informs you of irregularities, ensuring optimum service and maximum system availability.

 With the Sunny Boy, you as the system owner and us as the installer are always up-to-date.
 Additionally, thanks to current communication standards, intelligent energy management and SMA storage solutions can at any time be flexibly added to systems with the Sunny Boy.